psanan/swiss-german-english/README.md

 Parenthesized expressions should generally be avoided in the examples, preferring examples which don't require them, or multiple valid translations.
-If included, they should only be in High German or English strings, and the translation should be valid with or without the parenthesized expression (plus a space if needbe).
+If included, entries should be valid as if individual strings with and without the parenthetical expressions (up to a space) were included.

 We try to be consistent with Swiss German orthography, but do aspire to perfection.
 In general, we choosing between equally-valid spelling options, we prefer: